percona/mongodb_exporter/README.md

 - **-web.listen-address** - The listen address of the exporter (*default: ":9104"*)
 - **-log_dir** - The directory to write the log file (*default: /tmp*)

-To define your own MongoDB URI, use environment variable `MONGODB_URI`.
+To define your own MongoDB URL, use environment variable `MONGODB_URL`.
 If set this variable takes precedence over **-mongodb.uri** flag.
-For example: `export MONGODB_URI=mongodb://localhost:27017`
+For example: `export MONGODB_URL=mongodb://localhost:27017`

 To enable HTTP basic authentication, set environment variable `HTTP_AUTH` to user:password pair.
 For example: `export HTTP_AUTH="user:password"`